 RoyalCrest Academy offers no/limited support for students with learning difficulties or special needs.

 What RoyalCrest Academy says about their special need support: RoyalCrest Academy provides limited support to students with learning disabilities.
-Parents are encouraged to contact the Admissions department to discuss if there are any options available for your child.
+Parents are encouraged to contact the Admissions Office to discuss if there are any options available for their child.

 Learning strategy and study counselling; habit formation

 Extra support and minor accommodations for children experiencing subclinical difficulties

 This is a learning disability that can limit a child's ability to read and learn.
 It can have a variety of traits.
 A few of the main ones are impaired phonological awareness and decoding, problems with orthographic coding, and auditory short-term memory impairment.